 My right hon.
 Friend is right to highlight that we need a long-term plan.
 That is what we are doing.
 We recognise that the learning loss will not be corrected over just a few weeks and that action needs to be taken over a long period of time.
 That is the approach we are taking.

 I thank the Secretary of State for advance sight of his statement.
-Lourdes Secondary School in Glasgow tragically lost two pupils this week, and I am sure that the whole House will join me in offering our condolences to their families, friends and the entire school community at Lourdes.
+Lourdes Secondary School in Glasgow tragically lost two pupils this week, and I am sure that the whole House will join me in offering our condolences to their families and friends and the entire school community at Lourdes.

 During the urgent question on school reopening last month, I asked the Secretary of State where, with a maximum of 15 pupils per class, the additional rooms and teachers would come from.
 He stuck his head in the sand and ignored my question and the concerns raised by the teaching profession and parents, so it is no surprise that we are back here, less than four weeks later, having found that the Government’s own social distancing rules make it impossible for primary schools in England to admit all pupils before the summer holidays.
 Why has it taken the Government so long to recognise what was blindingly obvious?